frederic-perez/AmE-dictionary/data/idioms.md

 __not a moment too soon__ At the last possible moment before it is too late; just in the nick of time. _The police arrived not a moment too soon, and the would-be burglar was apprehended before anything could be stolen._
 __not a peep from/out of (someone)__ Not a single word or sound from someone.
 __not any hard feelings__ No ill will; no resentment or anger. _I’m sorry that things ended this way, but I hope there aren’t any hard feelings._
+__not as black as you are painted__ _informal_ If someone is not as black as they are painted, they are not as bad as people generally consider them to be. _“I’m really not as black as I’m painted,” he said pointedly._
 __not be lost on (someone)__ To have a significant or noticeable impact or effect on someone; to be valued, appreciated, or understood by someone. _I hope all our efforts to help your career have not been lost on you, John._
 __not by any means__ Not in any way; not at all; absolutely not.
 __not get anywhere__ To make no progress at all; to be stuck or at an impasse. _Look, we’ve been discussing this issue all day and we haven’t gotten anywhere.
 Let’s take a break and start again tomorrow._